RCS Curriculum Programs & Initiatives

 Our high schools provide students in grades 9-12 with the knowledge and experiences necessary to prepare them for the world of work, for pursuing higher education, or for whatever life choices they choose to pursue after their high school years.
 Our high schools are committed to providing students with "real-world" experiences in a 21st century classroom environment.

-For questions regarding Rockingham County High Schools please contact Gregg Slate, Director of Secondary Schools at 336-627-2600.
+For questions regarding Rockingham County High Schools please contact Jason Hyler, Director of Secondary Schools at 336-627-2600.

 Rockingham County High School